-Almost every item I will talk about here today was gifted to me and my husband when we got married a little over two years ago.
+Almost every item I will talk about here today was gifted to me and my husband when we got married a little over five years ago.

 These baking tools are super important for the everyday home baker because of how frequently you'll use them in your own kitchen.
 So, if you don't have one of these items and you bake often enough, I highly recommend you get it!

 Because I use these baking tools quite often, I am confident you'll really enjoy these too!